 For detailed information regarding the curriculum and courses, please see the UvA Course Catalogue via the link below.

-During the first year of your programme you participate in one of the three Master Seminars related to your specialisation direction:
+During the first year of your programme you participate in one of the four Master Seminars related to your specialisation direction:

 The Master Seminars are led by active researchers, and form the link between your Master's programme and mathematical research in Amsterdam.
 The Master Seminars comprise presentations of local staff on their research interests, of graduating students on their thesis project, of the participating students on research literature studied in groups and of alumni and potential employers.